 Paying your water bills if you're renting

-If you're a tenant you may either have a water bill in your own name, or pay for water as part of your rent.
-It's particularly common for local authority tenants to pay for water as part of their rent.
-If you're not sure if you pay for water as part of your rent, check your tenancy agreement.
+If you're a contract holder you may either have a water bill in your own name, or pay for water as part of your rent.
+It's particularly common for local authority contract holders to pay for water as part of their rent.
+If you're not sure if you pay for water as part of your rent, check your written statement.

 If your rent includes water charges

 If you pay your landlord or mobile home site owner for water, instead of paying the water company directly, this means you are being resold water.
 There are rules to make sure you aren’t overcharged.
 You shouldn’t be charged more than the amount the water company would charge, plus a reasonable administration fee.

 If you think you might have been overcharged by your landlord, keep a record of how much you've paid and how much water you've used.
 If you've got a meter, check if it's registering your use of water correctly, check how much your landlord is charging you for water and then compare the 2 amounts.

 If you think you're being overcharged, explain the problem to your landlord and negotiate to pay the correct amount.

 If your landlord won't refund the extra, your only option might be to take them to court.
 You should only consider doing this as a last resort.